DwightTheShark/DwightTheShark/README.md

 *   🚀  I'm currently working on [various adtech](http://www.trackatron.com) and building my dog a [social media review site](https://emmaslist.netlify.app/)
 *   🧠  My newest language is Kotlin
 *   🤝  I'm open to collaborating on independent advertising projects, and if you're an affiliate marketer I want to talk to you
-*   🥾  If I'm not in front of the computer I'm probably hiking or cooking up healthy dishes
+*   🥾  If I'm not in front of the computer I'm probably hiking with my dog, lifting, or cooking up healthy dishes

 ### Skills
 <p align="left">